 4. Practicing relationship skills

 Weak ties can also provide low-stakes opportunities for students to work on refining networking skills.
-For example, e-mentoring platform iCouldBe has seen promising relationship-building behaviors emerging offline in light on the online connections students forge on the platform.
+For example, e-mentoring platform iCouldBe has seen promising relationship-building behaviors emerging offline in light of the online connections students forge on the platform.
 The iCouldBe curriculum includes a number of activities that help students work with their online mentor to become aware of, and practice, networking skills. iCouldBe activities then prompt mentees to practice these skills with teachers and other adults who can help them reach their educational and career goals, and to report back to their online mentors on their progress.
 In the most recent analysis of mentee pre-and post-surveys from the 2016-2017 academic year, iCouldBe mentees report that prior to the program 63% had natural mentors (in their offline lives) while after the program, that percentage grew to 81%.
 In other words, a somewhat distant online weak-tie connection offers a promising context for students to learn about and practice promising offline habits towards forging weak and strong ties alike.

 Relationships are a critical asset to helping students get by and get ahead.
 These relationships need not all be long-running, strong ties to offer meaningful value.
 Emerging research and designs are proving that relationships with less intimacy, time, and familiarity—even those forged online—can provide crucial, plentiful sources of new information, opportunities, and supports otherwise inaccessible through our immediate networks.